Conveniently located to serve Seattle, Kirkland, Bellevue, and Redmond

 Meticulous incisions are hid behind the hairline and in the natural ear contours.
 The skin is elevated off the underlying neck ligaments and muscles (called the platysma).
 The platysma is tightened, and the skin re-draped over the newly contoured neck.
 Excess skin is removed, the skin edges are expertly closed with specific sutures, and a sterile dressing is applied.

 After surgery, a light compression dressing is worn overnight on the head and neck.
 The dressing is removed the next morning in the office.
 Sutures are then removed five days and eight days after the procedure.
 Recovery time ranges from seven to fourteen days.
 Strenuous activity, including all “cardio” exercise, is limited for six weeks.
 Blood thinners such as aspirin, NSAIDS (ibuprofen, Advil, Aleve, Motrin, etc), fish oil, vitamin E, and others are to be avoided for at least two weeks after surgery.
 Your doctor will give you specific instructions for your individual recovery, and following these instructions is the best way to help speed your recovery and reduce the risk of post-operative complications.

-Though rare, post-operative complications from any surigical procedure are possible.
+Though rare, post-operative complications from any surgical procedure are possible.
 They may include infection, bleeding, blood clots, and poor healing (including scarring), all which may require further surgery.

-Risks specific to facial surgery also include asymmetry, numbness or parasthesias (tingling or pins-and-needles feeling), and damage to the facial nerve resulting in partial or complete facial paralysis.
+Risks specific to facial surgery also include asymmetry, numbness or paresthesia (tingling or pins-and-needles feeling), and damage to the facial nerve resulting in partial or complete facial paralysis.